cloudmesh/cloudmesh-mpi/doc/chapters/slurm/tutorial/index.md

 red03
 ```

-### 4.2 Using `sbatch` in a for loop
+### 4.3 Using `sbatch` in a for loop

-For a more extensive script with a for loop, which will execute numerous srun commands, make a new file
+For a more extensive script with a for loop, which will execute numerous `srun` commands, make a new file
 called forloop.py on manager Pi (you can use nano), and paste in the following:

 ```python